PrincetonResInDe/resinde-website/src/markdown-pages/projects/resinde-website.md

 title: "ResInDe Website"
 date: "2021-02-03"
 type: "Project"
-featuredImage: ../../images/coming-soon.png
+featuredImage: ../../images/
+tagline: "Creating the website you see right now from design to development."
 ---

-Creating the website you see right now from design to development.
+df